NathanCheshire/BMI_RetAge_Calculator_Pipeline/README.md

 Continuous integration - well seeing as I'm the only one writing the code and pushing it to github, requirement accomlished.

-Static analysis - pylint is used via a github action on all pushes to the main branch to test all .py files and output the results in the console.
+Static analysis - flake8 is used via a github action on all pushes to the main branch to test all .py files and output the linting results.

 Unit testing in python with unittest - these are automatically ran with github actions on push to github.